NeckerFree/Leaderboard/README.md

 ### Setup
 - Click the green `Code` button on the repo
 - In your local PC, open your terminal in the folder you would like to clone the project.
-- Clone the repo with the command: `git clone (copied link)`; like so: `git clone https://github.com/NeckerFree/Webpack-Template`
+- Clone the repo with the command: `git clone (copied link)`; like so: `git clone https://github.com/NeckerFree/Leaderboard`
-- On the terminal, navigate into the directory like so: `cd Webpack-Template`
+- On the terminal, navigate into the directory like so: `cd Leaderboard`

 ## Authors